Understanding Conviction Score

 Three Dimensions of Conviction

-The score uses a weighted geometric mean across three dimensions.
-All three must be strong for a top score — strength in one dimension cannot compensate for weakness in another.
+The score combines all three dimensions multiplicatively.
+All three must be strong for a top score - strength in one dimension cannot compensate for weakness in another.

 Portfolio Commitment